 - Red Brook Tenkara Ranger Backcountry 240 ($134.99)

 Perhaps you don’t plan on fishing for small fish at all.
 You want to chuck meat at monster trout, or possibly toss a popper at some bass?
 If you want to stray from traditional tenkara toward fixed-line fly fishing (there’s a difference, and eventually you’ll learn what I’m talking about) and target big trout, bruiser bass, or even species of carp, these are some rods to consider.

 - Tenkara Adventure Outfitters WISCO 2 400 ($145)

 Now there are many other rods you could consider besides the nine listed above.
 Rods from different manufacturers, rods with different features (including the versatility of zoom lengths or that collapse down really small), and rods that sell for much less or much more.
 I’m sure we’ll even get some comments in response to this post noting brands and models I didn’t name.

 My goal of this first tenkara rod buying guide was to keep this list short and generally inexpensive, with the idea of getting you off on the right foot of your tenkara journey.
-If you want to do your own research, feel free to check out our Tenkara Gear Shop for a more extensive listing of rods, or perhaps even our Tenkara Rod Madness “brackets” from earlier this year.
+If you want to do your own research, feel free to check out our Tenkara Gear Shop for a more extensive listing of rods, or perhaps even our Tenkara Rod Madness “brackets” from 2021.
 However, beware of information overload and paralysis by analysis.
 It is real!
 If the primary draw of tenkara to you is simplicity, one of the nine rods listed above should certainly meet that need.

 Do you have a story to tell?
 A photo to share?
 A fly recipe that’s too good to keep secret?
 If you would like to contribute content to Tenkara Angler, click HERE for more details.